MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-deploy.md

     ![HoloLens 2 Settings screen.](./images/hololens2-settings-about.jpg)

-8. Verify that your device is successfully joined to Microsoft Entra ID.
+8. Verify that your device is successfully joined to Microsoft Entra.
 There are two ways;

     1. The Settings app.
 From **Settings** select **Accounts** -> **Access work or school**.
 From this screen, you can verify you're successfully enrolled by seeing &quot;Connected to nameofAAD&#39;s Microsoft Entra ID.
 Connected by *yourusername@nameofAAD.onmicrosoft.com*.
 This verifies your device is joined to your organization&#39;s Microsoft Entra ID.